Henry P. Kendall

 Henry Plimpton Kendall (January 15, 1878 – November 3, 1959) was a New England entrepreneur, industrialist, and philanthropist from Walpole, Massachusetts.
 He is considered one of the pioneers of scientific management.

-Biography

 Early life

 Kendall was born in 1878 in Charlestown, Massachusetts, son of Henry Lucien Kendall and Clara Idella (Plimpton) Kendal.
 After attending the Lawrenceville School, boarding schools in New Jersey, he graduated from Amherst College in Massachusetts in 1899.

+Career

-After his graduation in 1899, he started his career at the Plimpton Press company in Norwood, Massachusetts, a company own by his uncle Herbert Mosley Plimpton (1859-1948).
+After his graduation in 1899, he started his career at the Plimpton Press company in Norwood, Massachusetts, a company own by his uncle Herbert Mosley Plimpton (1859–1948).
 He worked his way up from a minor position to general manager and treasurer in 1910.
 In this period he had grown an interest in the scientific management techniques of Frederick Winslow Taylor, which he had applied in the Plimpton Press plant.
+Kendall believed that industrial plants could become efficient when viewed as systems composed of interacting parts but become more efficient in the long-run if the scientific-management philosophy was fully accepted by all parties.
 This became one of the earliest successful applications of the Taylor system.

-Further career and honours
+In 1903, Henry P. Kendall took over the Lewis Batting Company.